 Joe's customers come mainly from New Zealand, Europe and the USA.
-He has already tried to acquire in regions like China or India and talked to travel agents there.
+He has already tried to acquire in more distant regions such as China or India and talked to travel agents there.
 But they would have waved: "Indians and Chinese do not travel!" let the statement be true.

 Finally, I ask Joe: How sustainable can tourism actually be that we have to fly halfway around the world?
 "A good question," says Joe.
 "I think we would have to slow things down a lot and travel with sailing ships, for example."
 He also has no real solution to this contradiction.

 Reforestation of the rainforest as a target

 Joe is committed to afforestation for the climate protection of the original rainforest.
 In New Zealand, 80% of them have disappeared - they were cut down for building houses or ships, for example, or simply burned down to make room for pastureland.

 The problem is that the original rainforest grows very slowly and needs about 1.000 year, Joe tells me as we drive through seemingly endless North American coniferous forests that have been planted for wood production because they grow faster.